thosgood/this-weeks-finds/markdown/151-200/week182.md

-Nobody is sure why, but one possibility is that they started with a neat notation for 1/n, and then wanted to extend this to handle other fractions, and couldn\'t think of anything better.
+Nobody is sure why, but one possibility is that they started with a neat notation for 1/n, and then wanted to extend this to handle other fractions, and couldn't think of anything better.

 Of course they *could* have written m/n as